 Tree cutting activity undertaken to meet the clearance requirements of ENATS 43-8.

-Tree Cutting: ETR 132
+Tree Cutting: ETR 132 – Initial Clearance for Compliance

-Tree cutting activity undertaken to improve network resilience under Engineering Technical Recommendation 132 (ETR 132).
+Tree cutting activity carried out to establish compliance with Engineering Technical Recommendation (ETR 132) where such resilience cutting has not been undertaken previously.

+Tree Cutting: ETR 132 – Maintenance Clearance for Compliance

+Tree cutting activity carried out to ensure continued compliance with ETR 132 where compliance has previously been achieved through Initial Clearance for Compliance.

 Triennial Valuation (pensions)

 Under the Pensions Act 2004, specifically refers to a written report prepared and signed by the scheme actuary, valuing the schemes assets and calculating its technical provisions.